juandazeng/strix-halo-setup/README.md

 Go to the Advanced tab
 Select GFX Configuration
-Under iGPU Configuration, change UMA Size from Auto to UMA_SPECIFIED Set to 2GB (depends on monitor resolution)
+Under iGPU Configuration, change UMA Size from Auto to UMA_SPECIFIED Set to between 512MB to 2GB (depends on monitor resolution) Save and exit

 Unified Memory Config - Linux
 ------------------------------